 - For deleting several rows, select them, right-click the selection, and then click ‘Delete’.

-- The ribbon method involves selecting the row(s) you want to delete, then going to Home > Delete > Delete Sheet Rows.
+- The ribbon method involves selecting the row(s) you want to delete.
+Go to Home > Delete > Delete Sheet Rows.

 Sorting Data: